work-in-progress/hook.io-wget/README.md

 	proxy: Optional proxy settings.
 See http-get for details
 	redirects: Optional max number of redirects.
 See http-get for details

+wget::head [in]

+	url: the url to download from.
+Required.
+Redirects are supported
+	target: the target file name.
+Required.
+	headers: Optional headers to pass along.
+See http-get for details
+	proxy: Optional proxy settings.
+See http-get for details
+	redirects: Optional max number of redirects.
+See http-get for details

 wget::error [out]

 	error: See examples/download-error.txt for content
+	head: Boolean, true if this was a head only operation

 wget::download-complete [out]